x13a/Wasted/README.md

 * fire when a fake messenger app is launched
 * fire when a duress password is entered (companion app: [Duress](https://github.com/x13a/Duress))

-The app works in `Work Profile` too.
+The app works in `Work Profile` too, but with limitations.
 Use [Shelter](https://github.com/PeterCxy/Shelter) to install risky apps and `Wasted` in it.
 Then you can wipe this profile data with one click without wiping the whole device.

 Only encrypted device may guarantee that the data will not be recoverable.